 Our emotional and spiritual heartburn finds its only solution in a growing relationship with God.

-Question: How do you get satisfaction for your pangs?
+Tell me what you think: How do you get satisfaction for your pangs?
 To leave a comment, just click here.

 This post is adapted from Wayne’s book, Waiting on God: What to Do When God Does Nothing.